-Gary's publishing goals are more literary, and he's since finished a book called "Where's the Next Shelter?" about his time on the trail.
+Sizer's goals were more literary, and he wrote a book called "Where's the Next Shelter?" about his time on the trail.
 The book is based the blog he maintained while hiking that's chock full of stories and photographs from his five months of walking.
-Swing over and check out the rest of his words and images or pick up a copy of the book.
+Swing over and check out the rest of his words and images, or pick up a copy of the book.

-Meanwhile, here's one below Via Reddit to get you in the right frame of mind.
+Meanwhile, if you're feeling inspired to start hiking the AT yourself, here's a picture from Sizer via his 2014 AMA to get you in the right frame of mind.